Crosby, Stills, Nash & Young: Political activism

-CSNY's music unerringly reflected the tastes and viewpoints of the counterculture in the late 1960s and early 1970s.
+CSNY's music reflected the tastes and viewpoints of the counterculture in the late 1960s and early 1970s.
 With protest against the Vietnam War gearing up in 1970, the group (and Crosby in particular) made no secret of their political leanings.

 As a group, they recorded one hit song in response to political events although they recorded other political songs as solo artists and in various combinations.
 The song, "Ohio", was written in response to the deaths of four students at Kent State University.
 The students were shot by Ohio National Guardsmen during an anti-war protest on the campus in May 1970.

 Between "Ohio", their appearance in both the festival and movie of Woodstock, and the runaway success of their two albums, the group found themselves in the position of enjoying a level of adulation far greater than experienced with their previous bands, as evidenced by the 27 Platinum certifications they received across seven albums.

 The band has been continuously associated with political causes throughout its existence, the latest example being the song "Almost Gone (The Ballad of Bradley Manning)" which focuses on the length and conditions of Chelsea Manning's pre-trial confinement.

 Crosby, Nash, and Young were all vocal in their support for 2016 Democratic Presidential candidate Bernie Sanders.

-Influence
+Legacy and influence

+Allison Rapp of Ultimate Classic Rock conferred the title of the "folk rockiest of all the folk rock bands" on Crosby, Stills, Nash & Young.

-Their collective abilities allowed CSNY to straddle all the genres of popular music eminent at the time, from country rock to confessional ballads, from acoustic guitars and voice to electric guitar, and three-part harmony.
+The band's collective abilities allowed CSNY to straddle all the genres of popular music eminent at the time, from country rock to confessional ballads, from acoustic guitars and voice to electric guitar, and three-part harmony.
 With the Beatles' break-up made public by April 1970, and with Bob Dylan in reclusive low-key activity since mid-1966, CSNY found themselves the adopted standard bearers for the Woodstock Nation, serving an importance in society as counterculture figureheads, equaled at the time in rock and roll only by the Rolling Stones or the Who.
 Such was their standing in 1970 that Bill Graham referred to them as "The American Beatles".
 Producer Peter Fonda wanted CSN to create the soundtrack for Easy Rider, but director Dennis Hopper nixed the idea.
-Stills' composition, "Find the Cost of Freedom" (on the flip side of "Ohio"), was the only song known to be offered for the soundtrack.
+Stills's composition, "Find the Cost of Freedom" (on the flip side of "Ohio"), was the only song known to be offered for the soundtrack.